-Create your property in the Data Collection UI, then use the Adobe Experience Platform Web SDK extension to configure it.
+Create your property in the Tags workspace, then navigate to Extensions and select the Experience Platform Web SDK extension from the catalog to configure and install it.

-See the Web SDK extension documentation for more configuration options.
+See the Web SDK extension documentation for details on configuration options.

 After the above is in place, build data definitions, rules, and so on, that use event forwarding and tags, but that need only a single request from the page.